lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Success

 Error code 0 MAY be used internally in an application to indicate success, e.g. in log files.
 ERR_INFO can contain any type of CBOR item.
-Error code 0 MUST NOT be used as part of the EDHOC message exchenge flow.
+Error code 0 MUST NOT be used as part of the EDHOC message exchange flow.

+## Unspecified

+Error code 1 is used for errors that do not have a specific error code defined.
+ERR_INFO MUST be a text string containing a human-readable diagnostic message written in English.
+The diagnostic text message is mainly intended for software engineers that during debugging need to interpret it in the context of the EDHOC specification.
+The diagnostic message SHOULD be provided to the calling application where it SHOULD be logged.

 ## Wrong Selected Cipher Suite {#wrong-selected}

-Error code 1 MUST only be used in a response to message_1 in case the cipher suite selected by the Initiator is not supported by the Responder, or if the Responder supports a cipher suite more preferred by the Initiator than the selected cipher suite, see {{resp-proc-msg1}}.
+Error code 2 MUST only be used in a response to message_1 in case the cipher suite selected by the Initiator is not supported by the Responder, or if the Responder supports a cipher suite more preferred by the Initiator than the selected cipher suite, see {{resp-proc-msg1}}.
 ERR_INFO is of type SUITES_R:

 ~~~~~~~~~~ CDDL
 SUITES_R : [ supported : 2* suite ] / suite
 ~~~~~~~~~~~

 If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
 If the Responder does not support the selected cipher suite, but supports another cipher suite in SUITES_I, then SUITES_R MUST include the first supported cipher suite in SUITES_I.

-## Unspecified

-Error code 2 is used for errors that do not have a specific error code defined.
-ERR_INFO MUST be a text string containing a human-readable diagnostic message written in English.
-The diagnostic text message is mainly intended for software engineers that during debugging need to interpret it in the context of the EDHOC specification.
-The diagnostic message SHOULD be provided to the calling application where it SHOULD be logged.

 ### Cipher Suite Negotiation